galaxyproject/galaxy-hub/src/news/2020-07-galaxy-update/index.md

 By [Emily Lescak](https://eventfund.codeforscience.org/author/emily/) of [Code for Science & Society](https://codeforscience.org/)

-A conversation with [Dave Clements](/src/people/dave-clements/index.md) about moving BCC2020 form an in-person to a virtual event, and the opportunities that move enabled.
+A conversation with [Dave Clements](/src/people/dave-clements/index.md) about moving BCC2020 from an in-person to a virtual event, and the opportunities that move enabled.

 <img class="card-img-bottom" src="/src/images/logos/c4sas.png" alt="Code for Science & Society" />
 </div>